Kasparvongruenberg/products_service-1/README.md

 # products_service
-Humanitec LogicModule backend service for products
+Humanitec LogicModule backend service for products and inventory
 ## Development

 Build the image: